About Janiel Green

 The Trauma That Created Change

-After 24 years of National Travel experience, and 20 years of International Travel experience.
+After nearly three decades of National Travel experience, and over two decades years of International Travel experience.
 I started my travel website as a way to survive being raped.
 I had to move across the country, from Texas to Utah in order to be near my Grandma, who was beyond instrumental in helping me heal and feel safe again.
 It has been the wildest, hardest, yet most rewarding journey.

 I know I still have some things to work on, but I'm dating again and never thought I would.
 It is a wonderful feeling to be able to have that freedom from my demons to live a life I always wanted.